fmartingr/uvepe8/README.md

 For por information on the converter, `python uvepe8.py -h` or look at the code

-4) Edit your HTML and include Zepto or jQuery on your code.

-5) Include the uvepe8 player and your animation json.
+4) Include the uvepe8 player and your animation json.

 ```
 <script src="uvepe8.js"></script>
 <script src="my_animation.json"></script>
 ```

-6) Create a container where you want the video
+5) Create a container where you want the video

 ```
 <div id="uvepe8_video"></div>
 ```

-7) Include the player.
+6) Include the player.
 The first argument is the element where the video will embed, the second is the animation timeline name you specified in the converter script.
 There's an optional third parameter for autoplay the video, defaults to *true*.

 ```
 window.onload = function() {